History

 Chairman and Associate Professor: KOREY MAAS

 Exceptionally competent students may seek to graduate with departmental honors in history by completing History 575, an independent three-hour research project under the supervision of a faculty committee.
 Admission to this course is at the discretion of the history faculty.
 The three credits required for History 575 may not be included in the 27 hours required for the field of concentration.
-Senior history majors must also complete a comprehensive history examination covering coursework completed while at Hillsdale and achieve an acceptable score as determined by the history faculty.
+Senior history majors must also complete a comprehensive history examination and achieve an acceptable score as determined by the history faculty.

 From time to time, selected 400-level or 500-level elective courses are offered with an “S” (Seminar) designation.
 Enrollment is strictly limited in size and requires permission of the instructor.
 Seminars are designed to be reading-, research-, and writing-intensive courses for highly motivated students working closely with the professor.
 Although seminars are electives and not required for the major, students seeking to graduate with departmental honors, wishing to develop their research and writing skills, and those planning to pursue graduate work in history are encouraged to enroll.